-- New home component that encourages construction of energy-efficient new homes by offering a rebate to builders for installing a specific package of measures. - Audit and weatherization component that provides customer rebates for professional home energy audits.
-Based on recommendations from an audit, rebates will be offered for insulation and duct sealing.

-• Energy-efficiency equipment component that provides rebates for high-performance heat pumps and pool pumps.
+- New home component that encourages construction of energy-efficient new homes by offering a rebate to builders for installing a specific package of measures. - Manufactured Homes and efficient heating that offer rebates to encourage customers to purchase high-efficiency manufactured homes and energy-efficient heating. - Audit and weatherization component that provides customer rebates for professional home energy audits.
+Based on recommendations from an audit, rebates will be offered for insulation and duct sealing. - Energy-efficiency equipment component that provides rebates for high-performance heat pumps and pool pumps. - Trade Ally Training that provides a recognized certification standard for trade allies to achieve best practices.